You must reserve your place online for this walk. Select your date and time on the table below.

 |Friday||Weekly||10.15 am||12.20 pm||Winter Summer||Reserve Online|

-This is more than just a sightseeing cruise, this is an exploration of London attractions along the river Thames, an adventure through time with our prized guide Robert.
+This is more than just a sightseeing cruise, this is an exploration of London attractions along the river Thames, an adventure through time with Brunel supremo* Robert and his merry band of handpicked (and mentored by Robert) guides.
 You will have a London river cruise with live commentary and guided tour included, what better way to explore London.

 *To be on the safe side always check the date on the calendar.
 Or heed the top-level announcements that read: Click for dates this walk does not take place.